gmondo/dwave-test/README.md

 ### <a name="dwconf">D-Wave configuration</a>

-Having installed per dwave-ocean-sdk you can launch the following command:
+Having installed the dwave-ocean-sdk you can launch the following command:

 ```
 dwave config create